I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 This also may be too premature, but an animal study found that the keto diet delayed motor neuron death and showed MS improvements, however it did not increase the life span of the subjects.
 In an exciting 2016 study, the ketogenic diet improved the quality of life, physical health and mental health of patients living with MS.

 What about heart health and the keto diet?
-Previous older schools of nutrition would purport that a diet rich in fats (specifically saturated fats) would be detrimental for heart health, but more recent research suggests that saturated fat is not as bad as previously believed.
+Previous older schools of nutrition would purport that a diet rich in fats (specifically saturated fats) would be detrimental for heart health.
+However, more recent research suggests that saturated fat is not as bad as previously believed.
 There is actually a tiny little bit of evidence that a keto diet may improve triglyceride, HDL and LDL levels.
 Like here and here.
 An even more recent study found that a keto diet improved triglyceride, HDL and LDL levels.
-We’ll definitely have to wait to see how that research unfolds because there is definitely a lot of competing elements at play.
+We’ll definitely have to wait to see how that research unfolds.

 The only difficulty with some of these studies is that they tend to have small sample sizes, like this one that only has five cyclist participants and the data was largely skewed by the fact that only ONE cyclist experienced a large enhancement of exercise capacity after the keto diet.
 Their studies also tend to be short term.
 Back in 2014, Phinney and scientist Tim Noakes wrote an editorial that stated that in the past 31 years, there have only been a handful of studies measuring sports performance and low carb diets.
 Out of a total of 11, only 3 found exercise improvements.